ManuelePasini/slides-markdown/slides/phd_secondyear.md

     - <b>Spatial aspects</b>: data are frequently geolocated.

+- **Currently working on its implementation**

+## From application-oriented to domain-oriented

-- A DT can be described by the pipelines of data
+- A DT can be characterized by the data pipelines that collect, process, and generate insights from data.
+- Is it possible, given a data pipeline, to determine the set of a data platform services enibling such pipeline?

+- Matteo Francia, Matteo Golfarelli, Manuele Pasini - Towards a process-driven design of data platforms.
+In <b>DOLAP</b>, pages 28–35, 2024.
+- Matteo Francia, Matteo Golfarelli, Manuele Pasini - Process-Driven Design of Cloud Data Platforms, <b>Information Systems journal</b>, Manuscript Number: INFOSYS-D-24-00444

+- **But something was missing..**

+## Modelling Digital Twin Data

+-

+## An Hybryd data structure enabling Digital Twin Data

+-
+- Workload definition (queries)

 ## External activities